Safari's don't have to be so expensive ...... Kenya really can be affordable if you take the time to look for a bargain.

 Game drives within the reserve especially during the migration can be quite hectic but those within the conservancy are extremely quiet and uniquely exclusive.
 The rules here are not so stringent you will hardly see another vehicle, game drives are unhurried and you can enjoy total freedom, you will see many animals especially big cats here.
 Naboisho Conservancy claims to have the highest density of lions in the whole of Kenya.

 My first basecamp in the Maasai Mara, is in a secluded riverine location with 12 spacious tents right on the banks of the Talek which marks the eastern boundary of the Mara.
-Ideally located for game drives in the main reserve you simply cross the wonderful wibbly wobbly bridge over the Talek River, and here you will find all the animals you’d ever wish to see.
+Ideally located for game drives in the main reserve you simply cross over the Talek River, and here you will find all the animals you’d ever wish to see.

 My final safari camp is also relatively new and equally remote, set high on an escarpment Eagle View overlooks the riverine woodland and extensive plains below, here you can observe wildlife drinking at the Koiyaki River from the elevated viewing deck.
 There are big cats all over this place, with a resident pride right on the doorstep you will be serenaded by lions every night and this superb property with just 9 beautiful safari tents is rated one of the very best in the Mara.